arashsaber/Video_Handling/README.md

     vod.play(video_file)

 **Attention:**
 The code for loading a tf model is taken from pythonprogramming.net channel.
 Specifically, [here](https://pythonprogramming.net/video-tensorflow-object-detection-api-tutorial/).
-However, this package is not about how to load a model as is aimed at building a player which simplifies analyzing the performance of the trained models on video data.
+However, 'VideoHandling' package is not about how to load a model as is aimed at building a player which simplifies analyzing the performance of the trained models on video data.